robinjud/streaming-site-clone-html-css/README.md

 ## user stories

 ...
-AS A a Returning Customer (Who?)
+AS a Returning Customer
-I WANT TO add more favority videos to my watchlist (What?)
+I want to add more favority videos to my watchlist
-SO THAT I can watch them in the future (Why?)
+SO that I can watch them in the future

-AS A  long  time Value Customer (Who?)
+AS a long time Value Customer
-I WANT TO add more recent movies to my watchlist (What?)
+I want to add more recent movies to my watchlist
-SO THAT I can more movie options (Why?)
+SO that I can more movie options

-AS A New Customer (Who?)
+AS a New Customer
-I Want to have the option to see movie reviews (What?)
+I Want to have the option to see movie reviews
-SO THAT I am able to make a better movie choice (Why?)
+SO that I am able to make a better movie choice

 ## Atrribution